 Project management has become an increasingly vital function to businesses across industries.
-Project management consultants work to help pharmaceutical, financial, biotech, software, information technology and other firms succeed by streamlining projects to meet objectives and add to organizational profitability.
+Project management consultants work to help pharmaceutical, financial, biotech, software, information technology and other firms succeed by streamlining projects to meet objectives and grow organizational profitability.

 Professionals who wish to pursue a project management consultant career can boost their chances of success by enrolling in an MBA with a specialization in Project Management program.

-Between 2010 and 2020, more than 15 million project management-related jobs will be generated globally, according to a 2013 report by the Project Management Institute® (PMI).
-Nearly 700,000 of the projected positions will be in the United States, which will push the number of project management professionals nationwide above 6 million.
+By 2017, more than 66 million project management-related jobs were generated globally, according to a talent report by the Project Management Institute (PMI).
+The report’s newest projections show that 2.2 million project-oriented roles will need to be filled each year through 2027.
+Nearly 214,000 of the projected positions will be in the United States.

-Employment growth will likely result from a number of factors, such as an expanding economy, a more complex business environment, increasing use of technology, and the trend toward outsourcing and globalization – all of which are expected to spur demand for knowledgeable PM consultants.
+Employment growth will likely result from several factors, such as an expanding economy, a more complex business environment, increasing use of technology, and the trend toward outsourcing and globalization – all of which are expected to spur demand for knowledgeable PM consultants.
 Despite the predicted job growth, competition will be keen, and job seekers with experience and advanced educational qualifications should have better prospects.

 Project management consultants bring specialized skills and knowledge to assist companies in making the best possible business decisions.
 They typically provide oversight and leadership in executing projects from planning to completion.
 Daily tasks can include managing budgets, resources and relationships to achieve organizational objectives, as well as planning, developing and executing schedules to ensure timely completion of projects.

-These PM professionals often define and monitor each team member’s role and function, and coordinate all team activities throughout the life-cycle of a project.
+These PM professionals often define and monitor each project team member’s role and function and coordinate all team activities throughout the lifecycle of a project.
 Identifying and managing project risks and developing solutions are additional duties.

 Project Management Consultant: Potential Salary